 To save manual testing time, a test automation strategy can be developed.
 Test automation frameworks reduce time to market and testing costs while increasing and improving test coverage, product quality, and end-user acceptance.
 Companies that increase the proportion of automated testing have a decisive advantage over their competitors.
 It is proven that automation testing has an edge over manual testing because it provides enhanced test coverage, saves testing time and cost, gives objective testing evidence in the form of customized reports, easy defect tracking for faster troubleshooting.

 Having said this, before proposing automation testing as a solution, it is important to carefully analyze the ROI on the whole effort.
 Test automation is a strategy to reduce timelines, cut costs and improve quality.
 But before we reap the benefits of automation we have to make significant investments.
 It is also possible to calculate the possible returns of the test automation investment.
 Based on the inputs (such as releases planned per year, number of regression test cases, size of the manual testing team, etc), an ROI report can be generated which:

 - Compares the effort and cost for both manual testing and test automation

 - Provides the break-even period

 How to select an automation testing tool?

-What are the challenges in automation of POS?
+What are the challenges in the automation of POS?

 - Custom UI Objects: The UI of POS applications might contain non-standard objects which are difficult to be recognized by an automation tool.

-- Dynamic UI: The UI is often highly dynamic to allow it to cater to the changing business needs.
-Also, business processes are frequently modified and the cost and time required maintaining an automated regression test suite increases steeply and in some cases becomes infeasible to maintain.
+- Dynamic UI: The UI is often highly dynamic to allow it to cater to changing business needs.
+Also, business processes are frequently modified and the cost and time required to maintain an automated regression test suite increase steeply and in some cases become infeasible to maintain.

 However, these are not roadblocks, solution providers having good experience in automation testing have devised ways to come over these constraints.